honno/pipeline-testing-reference/README.md

     best_preworkout_cereal_pipeline.execute_in_process()
 ```

 We don't assert anything here as we just want to see our pipeline runs without errors.
-As we intended, running this test it fails with the same failure we got before,
+As we intended, running this test it fails with the same failure we got before.

 ```python
 $ pytest test_pipeline.py::test_smoke_pipeline_uppercase_cols -v